fconcepts-implgame/FCILisp/README.md

 ## Operators

-Builtin operators can have multiple arguments.
+Operators are builtin functions and can have multiple arguments.

 ### Pair operators